prasanjeetd/readTheDocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Find_Restro 's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Find_Restro** (/Find'Restro/)
+## Description
+The Find Restro app is a restaurant management platform that allows users to:
+- Search for restaurants by name and location.
+- View detailed information and reviews about specific restaurants.
+- Add their own restaurants.
+- Manage restaurant details, including updating cuisines, adding/removing menus, and reviews.

+## Tech Stack
+- **Framework:** Next.js
+- **Styling:** Tailwind CSS
+- **UI Library:** Shadcn UI
+- **Language:** TypeScript

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.